 March 27th – 30th

-The Rome Film Festa opens its 7th edition with The Stag and presents 15 new short films in competition.
+The Irish Film Festa Rome. opens its 7th edition with The Stag and presents 15 new short films in competition.

 March 20th – 23rd